gitony0101/Coding-crash/Cpp-Crash/Cpp-Notes-0.md

 General purpose

-- Create all types of programs: games, operating systems, browsers,compilers, embedded systems, all other general purpose software.
+- Create all types of programs:
+  - Games,
+  - Operating systems,
+  - Browsers,compilers,
+  - Embedded systems,
+  - All other general purpose software.
 - Compiled
   - Converting code that you understand into code that your computer understands
   - Building code